Get Discounts with our Digital Tourist Discount Pass

 What is the Status of a Digital Nomad?

 Most digital nomads do not operate a registered business in Indonesia, and they do not have a tax ID or a work permit.
-This puts them in a legal grey area.
-There is currently no official “Digital Nomad Visa” — but many nomads use a Visit Visa (B211A with business purpose) for stays of up to 180 days.
+This puts them in a legal grey area, particularly when staying longer than 183 days.
+There is currently no official “Digital Nomad Visa” – but many nomads use a Visit Visa (C-Type Visit Visa) for stays of up to 180 days.

 Remote Workers – A Different Case